 While the height of cranesbills varies across species, they generally qualify as taller shrubs and grow up to 12” to 20” inches in a year.

-However, they are mounding plants and also generally have spread of 18” to 24” inches.
+However, they are mounding plants and also generally have a spread of 18” to 24” inches.

-A distinguishing factor of hardy geraniums is their dark green leaves with a light, citrusy fragrance, which is why they are sometimes referred to as scented geraniums.
+A distinguishing factor of hardy geraniums is their dark green foliage and green leaves with a light, citrusy fragrance, which is why they are sometimes referred to as scented geraniums.

 Flowering and Fragrance

-In the summer, the plants produce beautiful flowers in white, purple, magenta, lilac, blue, violet-blue, and shades of pink.
+In the summer, the plants produce beautiful white flowers, purple, magenta, lilac, blue, violet-blue, and darker shades of pink geranium.

-In many varieties of cranesbills, the bloom time starts in late spring and lasts till late fall.
+In wide varieties of cranesbills, the bloom time starts in late spring and lasts till late fall.

 The flowers are attractive and typically lobed and cup-shaped.